Love brings us together

 Acts of Service

-Acts of service is showing someone you love them through an action.
+Acts of service are showing someone you love them through action.

-This could be doing the dishes before your husband gets home working out, so that he doesn’t have to do them.
+This could be doing the dishes before your husband gets home from work so that he doesn’t have to do them.

-Acts of service is serving your spouse in a way you know they will appreciate, and feel loved by.
+Acts of service are serving your spouse in a way you know they will appreciate, and feel loved by.

 This is a pretty obvious one, but physical touch is showing others that you love them through human connection and touch.